MykolaSainiuk/pysaka/README.md

     logger<write>('Hello world!', { some: 'data' });

 <ins>Note</ins>: you are not obliged to specify the first argument as a string however it's advised to do so, especially if you use 'text' format (for optimal formatting).

+### How use thru modules?

+There are few ways how to approach a logger usage

 ## Available methods